Financial-Times/origami/README.md

 ## g-audio
 ---

-> Styles/scripts for IG audio players.
+This is an origami component to help create styled audio players for IG pages.

 ### How to setup the project